Health insurer Cigna signs 10-year deal with Canada's Catamaran

 The Canadian company had a contract with Medicare provider HealthSpring, which was acquired by Cigna.
 The contract brought in about a third of Catamaran's 2012 revenue of $9.94 billion.

-Catamaran, which competes with Express Scripts Holding Co and CVS Caremark Corp, administers health plans and drug benefits for employers and run mail-order pharmacies.
+Catamaran, which competes with Express Scripts Holding Co (ESRX.O) and CVS Caremark Corp (CVS.N), administers health plans and drug benefits for employers and run mail-order pharmacies.
 Pharmacy benefit managers help cut costs of medication by encouraging more use of generic drugs.

 Cigna expects the agreement to begin making a positive contribution to earnings in 2014 and to add about 50 cents to earnings per share in 2015.